Evacuated For COVID-19 Scare, Pennsylvania Man Reflects On Life After Quarantine

 He was in Wuhan just over a month when the large urban metropolis was locked down.

-Leading up to the city's quarantine, Wethli at first figured worries about coronavirus might be exaggerated.
+In the days before the city's quarantine, Wethli initially figured worries about coronavirus might be exaggerated.
 "It was hard to tell how serious it really was."

 But, as more cases and news emerged, he spent more time in his dorm room, heading out once a day to see which stores were open, and to stock up on groceries.
-He started wearing a face mask, and washing his hands a lot.
+Like others in the city, he started wearing a face mask, and washing his hands a lot.

 Wethli was at the Wuhan Walmart on Jan.
-23 when the U.S. embassy called and told him about the plan to evacuate Americans from the city.
-They strongly urged him to catch the flight they'd arranged several days later, so he did.
+23 when the U.S. embassy called and told him of the plan to evacuate Americans from the city.
+They strongly urged him to catch the flight they'd arranged for several days later, so he did.

 Along with nearly 200 other Americans, Wethli spent about two weeks in quarantine at March Air Reserve Base in Southern California.

 It was comfortable, he says, with "hotel-like rooms, a fridge, TV and microwave."
 He enjoyed the people he met — including an airline pilot, a music producer and a theme park designer.
-Some of the passengers taught classes, like art and Zumba, to help them all while away the time.
-And, thought the group bonded and pledged to stay in touch after quarantine, Wethli says, he was eager to get back to his home just outside Pittsburgh.
+Some of those quarantined taught classes, like art and Zumba, to help while away the time.
+And, though the group bonded and pledged to stay in touch after quarantine, Wethli was eager to get home.

 On a commercial flight from Los Angeles after his quarantine release, Wethli sat next to a chatty woman who asked what had taken him to California.
 She was just making conversation, but he was cautious.